atoder/vimsettings/README.md

 }
 ```

-## From above CocConfig setting
-## Make sure that below setting matches proper folder  (it might be a differnt version)
+## From above CocConfig setting - make sure that below setting matches proper folder  (it might be a different version)
 ```
 "resourceDir": "/Library/Developer/CommandLineTools/usr/lib/clang/12.0.0",
 ```